Money Management

 Challenges and Opportunities

 There are also many opportunities for traditional banks to embrace the digital transformation.
 By leveraging technology and innovation, banks can offer their customers new products and services they may have yet to be able to offer.
-For example, banks can offer personalized financial advice using AI and machine learning or customized investment portfolios based on a customer’s risk tolerance and investment goals.
+For example, banks can offer personalized financial advice using AI and machine learning, or customized investment portfolios based on a customer’s risk tolerance and investment goals.
+Debt-to-income ratio (DTI) analysis and automated FICO Score modeling are already being used by lenders like Chase and Rocket Mortgage to streamline underwriting decisions in real time.

 The banking industry transforms digitally as new technologies, products, and services emerge.
 Mobile banking, fintech, cryptocurrency, and artificial intelligence are just a few of the trends changing how we bank.
 While these changes offer many benefits, they need help from traditional banks.